Ferratauris/hugo/content/en/webhosting/000webhosting.md

 Next I want to make my site look pretty
 So I will go to Appearance on the left and click on themes.
 Here, you will see a lot of different themes.
-I however, would and terrible at making things look pretty (I am one ugly ferret).
+I however, would be terrible at making things look pretty (I am one ugly ferret).
 So scroll to the bottom and pick.
 Add New.

-The theme that I will search for, is Astra.
+The theme that I will search for is Astra.
 Click install and then activate.

-Now under Appearance, a new menu had appeared called Starter Templates.
+Now under Appearance, a new menu has appeared called Starter Templates.
 This will be our next destination.
 Click on it.
 A Select page builder prompt will appear.
 I will pick Elementor.
 After that, Templates will appear.
 Pick anyone you want.
 Then at the bottom, choose Import complete site.